reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 $ copy .env.example .env
 ```

 It's crucial that the following parameters are properly configured or the environment will not work.
+The rest of the parameters can be left as they are.

 ```conf
 # The GID we have previously noted.